-By analyzing the geographic and funding distribution of projects included in the 2040 MTP, it can be determined if the MTP complies with Title VI, Executive Orders 12898 and 13166, and USDOT Orders related to EJ.
+By analyzing the geographic and funding distribution of projects included in the 2040 MTP, it can be determined if the MTP complies with Title VI, Executive Orders 12898 and 13166, and DOT Orders.
 Project cost estimates included in the 2040 MTP are estimates of perceived costs for future transportation projects.
 Updated cost estimates for projects will be developed when the project has been programmed in the TIP and design/preliminarily engineering for the project has been completed.